derbedhruv/lyrics_classification/README.md

 Author: Dhruv Joshi

 The purpose of this course mini-project is to build an NLP system for the classification of songs based only on their lyrical content.
 Ten genres have been selected:
-`genre_labels = ['Rock', 'Pop', 'Hip Hop/Rap', 'R&B;', 'Electronic', 'Country', 'Jazz', 'Blues', 'Christian', 'Folk']`
+`genre_labels = ['Rock', 'Pop', 'Hip Hop/Rap', 'R&B;', 'Country', 'Jazz', 'Blues', 'Christian']`

 Commits will be pushed to this repo throughout November and December 2016.
 Thereafter, this may evolve into an audio-based music recommendation system in tandem.

 # Data
 The lyrics were scraped from [songlyrics.com](http://songlyrics.com), artists A-C with artists having more than 25 songs each, and for which Genre was not NULL.
 81940 songs were scraped in total.
+After cleaning and removing unusable songs, there are 58061 song lyrics in the corpus.

-The baseline results are as follows (stochastic gradient descent with hinge loss, trained on 65552 songs and tested on 16388 songs)
+The latest results are as follows (Random Forest Classifier, trained on 46448 songs and tested on 11613 songs)

 | Genre       	| Precision       	| Recall         	|
 |-------------	|-----------------	|----------------	|